 Taking your family on vacation is awesome, but let’s be honest – it can get expensive!
 If you have money falling out of the sky into your lap, you can probably skip this post.
 If not, keep reading for my best money saving tips for family travel.

 Legal Stuff: This post may contain affiliate links and/or credit card referral links.
 Also, we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Money Saving Tip #1: Choose The Right Hotel

 Choosing the right hotel can save you money!
 Some chains offer free breakfast as part of the room rate.
 If you have a whole family to feed, this can really help keep your food costs down.
 I have found that these tend to be pretty full buffets with enough to fill you up.
 I always take a piece of fruit or granola bar from the buffet with me for a snack later in the day, too.

-If you need some more space or a separate bedroom so you can close the door to let the little ones sleep, look for a hotel where every room is a suite!
-We stayed at a Hyatt House in Scottsdale, AZ and thought it would be a great hotel for family travel.
+If you need some more space or a separate bedroom so you can close the door to let the little ones sleep, look for a hotel where every room is a suite.
+We stayed at the Hyatt House in Scottsdale, AZ and thought it would be a great hotel for family travel.
 Every room is a suite with kitchen and separate bedroom.
 There was a pool, fire pit and grills available and, best of all, breakfast is included!